-All combinations of NbS approaches and Empowerment literature scopes of action were utilised in studies focusing on both NbS and empowerment literature, except for 'ecological engineering' and 'forest landscape restoration', which did not incorporate economy-based actions.
+All combinations of NbS approaches and Empowerment literature scope of action were utilised, except for 'ecological engineering' and 'forest landscape restoration', which did not incorporate economy-based actions.
 Moreover, 'ecological engineering' also omitted actions based on public and environmental health (Figure 26).